This camp sold out on September 24, 2023. Click here to be added to the wait list in the event spots open up.

 When off the bike, you'll enjoy the luxury of the Viva Blue Hotel and Spa, a custom sports resort with full cycling facilities, an onsite bike shop with high-end rentals, a cutting-edge cycling station, an Olympic-sized pool, and spa and massage services.
 The outdoor café, open spa, and multiple pools are the perfect ways to unwind and recover from the day's ride.
 Each room is a premium suite with a separate bedroom and full living area, giving you space to spread out and enjoy.

 Want to arrive early or stay later to explore the island on your own?
-We can add extra nights to your stay at our special rate of $150 for single occupancy and $98 per person for double occupancy (breakfasts and dinners at the hotel are included in this price).
+We can add extra nights to your stay at our group rate.

 The food